chadsmith/OpenVBX-Plugin-Outbound/README.md

 3. Select the Flow to call with
 4. Select the caller ID (OpenVBX number) to call with

+### Schedule an outgoing call

+1. Click Schedule Flow in the OpenVBX sidebar
+2. Click Add Call
+3. Enter the number to call
+4. Enter the date and time to call
+5. Select the Flow to call with
+6. Select the caller ID (OpenVBX number) to call with

+### Schedule a text message

+1. Click Schedule Flow in the OpenVBX sidebar
+2. Click Add SMS
+3. Enter the number to call
+4. Enter the date and time to call
+5. Select the caller ID (OpenVBX number) to send with
+6. Enter the message to text

 ### Trigger a call to another number from a Flow

 1. Add the New Call applet to a Call or SMS flow